knightazura/ghost-sdk/Admin-pages.md

 * Clicking on anywhere away from menu should close the menu.

 Query - This drop down menu highlights as blue - very nice and the user menu highlights (or downlights) to a blackish colour.
-Should this be more consistent - Blue looks nice!
+Should this be more consistent - Blue looks nice! **Quick Win 7**

 Green box with white addition symbol takes user to new post as expected.

 On post preview pane the the star is empty for first post and has a hover effect but does nothing when clicked.
 Other posts have a filled star and a hover effect and still do nothing when clicked.
 The Text next to star says "PUBLISHED by JOHN O'NOLAN"  - this should either be refactored to a user profile or givena  generic name for now such as 'Published by User'.
-Note only the P and U are capitalised - if the whole word is capitalised then 'by' should be as well - otherwise it looks odd.
+Note only the P and U are capitalised - if the whole word is capitalised then 'by' should be as well - otherwise it looks odd. **Quick Win 8**

 Selecting a post works.